GabrielPontolillo/Quantum_Algorithm_Implementations/README.md

 #### Q#

-When searching for information on google on Q#, search ëmicrosoft qsharpí in google instead of ëQ#í, otherwise you will get a lot of irrelevant results.
+When searching for information on google on Q#, search ‚Äòmicrosoft qsharp‚Äô in google instead of ‚ÄòQ#‚Äô, otherwise you will get a lot of irrelevant results.

 - [A basic tutorial on calling Q# code with a C# host](https://docs.microsoft.com/en-us/azure/quantum/install-csharp-qdk?tabs=tabid-cmdline%2Ctabid-csharp) It also includes some basic Q# syntax.
 - [The 4 tutorials on this site are quite good](https://docs.microsoft.com/en-us/azure/quantum/tutorial-qdk-quantum-random-number-generator?tabs=tabid-qsharp)